Murders of Peter Neumair and Laura Perselli: Disappearance

 On 5 January 2021, Benno Neumair, a 31-year-old teacher and body builder, went to the Carabinieri barracks in Bolzano to report the disappearance of his parents, Peter Neumair and Laura Perselli, aged 63 and 68.
 The family lived together in Bolzano, the capital of South Tyrol.
 The two missing persons were both retired teachers, and in the last period they had dedicated themselves to practicing some types of sports, in addition to walking every day in the mountains, which led investigators to initially hypothesise that the two had been victims of an accident in a mountain environment.
 A landslide, which had occurred on the same day, was investigated by police as another possible lead.
 It had destroyed part of the Hotel Eberle located near the city.
-During the initial investigation and searches, Benno co-operated with the investigators and provided information on the paths that his parents regularly took during their mountain walks.
+During the initial investigation and searches, Benno cooperated with the investigators and provided information on the paths that his parents regularly took during their mountain walks.
 He also consented to the entry of sniffer dogs into the apartment where he lived with his parents.

 Following further investigation, the Carabinieri discovered that both cell phones belonging to the victims had been turned off since the evening before their disappearance.
 After the Carabinieri searched the site of the landslide and failed to locate any relevant evidence or trace of the couple, they began investigating Benno.
 To ensure the veracity of Benno's reconstruction of events, the investigators collected testimonies regarding his character and personality.
 Investigators discovered that Benno had previously experienced a serious psychiatric episode that had led to his hospitalization in Germany, and had recently returned to live with his parents.
 As it later emerged, Benno had a strained relationship with his parents with alternating periods of dependence and estrangement when his requests were not met, resulting in heavy arguments between him and his parents.
 At the age of 21, he had developed a pathological approach to sports training and began to take steroids.
 During his stay in Germany, he had also threatened a girl he was living with.
 A psychiatric evaluation would later diagnose him with narcissistic personality disorder.